 Returns on Exhibit April 7 - May 10

 If you don’t have tickets for Cher’s Cincinnati concert on April 7 (or even if you do!) you can still get an up-close look at some of the music icon’s glittering and glamorous costumes at Behringer-Crawford Museum.

 Four of Cher’s dazzling beaded outfits will be on display as part of the museum’s newest exhibit, “From Rituals to Runways: The Art of the Bead.”
-The costumes, mostly created through the Tambour beading process, were designed by celebrity Hollywood designer Bob Mackie and worn by the star for the Sonny & Cher TV show and concerts during the 1960s and 1970s.
+The costumes, mostly created through the Tambour beading process, were designed by celebrity Hollywood designer Bob Mackie and worn by the star for the Sonny & Cher TV show and concerts during the 1970s.

 The exhibit, opening on Tuesday, February 4, will celebrate the art and integral roles that beads have played in society over the centuries, from prayer and devotion, to art, fashion and décor.
 They’ve been made from wood and stone, bone and tooth, glass, plastic and gemstones – all of which are represented in the exhibit, which runs through May 10.

 Special Beading Exhibit Events:

 Tambour Beading Workshops: This high-fashion, hand-beading technique will be taught by beading master Robert Haven, owner of Bead Embroidery and Design Studio in Lexington, KY.
 Haven has taught master classes in beading around the world and his work has been featured on ABC’s “Good Morning, America.”
 He will conduct three four-day workshops, each on two consecutive weekends starting February 22, March 7 and April 18.
 Sessions run from 9:30 a.m.to 4 p.m. on Saturdays and 1-5 p.m. on Sundays.
 Cost is $380 for BCM members and $400 for non-members, which includes all tools and supplies.
 Classes are limited to 10 participants.